c3tk/c3tk/README.md

 ```
 c3tk workspace attach genesis
 ```
-For conveience and efficiency most commands have shorthands, in this case we could have simply type `c3tk w c genesis` and `c3tk w a genesis` instead.
+For convenience and efficiency most commands have shorthands, in this case we could have simply type `c3tk w c genesis` and `c3tk w a genesis` instead.

 See the output of `c3tk w` for more options.